bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </div>

 There are many possible questions about interrupted repeats and how they differ from pure repeats.
 The only one that I will address for now is why the allele size distribution has more +2/-2 events than +1/-1.
-The reason is that the +2/-2 bins are dominated by repeats which are actually dinucleotide motifs sneaking in as 4bp motifs (eg. "ACAC") since dinucleotide motifs are excluded by the motif size filter (#3) defined above.
+The reason is that the +2/-2 bins are dominated by repeats which are actually dinucleotide motifs sneaking in as 4bp motifs (eg. "ACAC") since simple dinucleotide motifs are disallowed by the motif size filter (#3) defined above.

 #### Tool runtime and memory use comparison